-42. Relevant pages of 3ABN and Remnant's publicly available 2005 and 2006 Form from which may be derived approximate figures for the royalties Plaintiff Shelton received for the 2006 TCTR campaign, the cost to 3ABN for the 4.8 million TCTR books it purchased,
+42. Relevant pages of 3ABN and Remnant's publicly available 2005 and 2006 Form 990's are attached hereto as Exhibits BBB-EEE.
+Tables 2 and 3 give figures from these returns from which may be derived approximate figures for the royalties Plaintiff Shelton received for the 2006 TCTR campaign, the cost to 3ABN for the 4.8 million TCTR books it purchased, 3ABN's resulting loss for the year, and Remnant's resulting gain.